 Ham leftovers masquerade as prosciutto in this recipe.
 Easter rolls around and I think about ham.
 That was our family tradition when I was growing up.
 A ham dinner and an Easter Lamb Cake.
 But that’s another post.
 These days, ham means spiral-cut backed ham, with the sugar glaze, in the foil wrapper.
 Even thoughContinue reading “Leftover impasta”

 Dad’s Recipe Box features heirloom recipes.
 One of our beginning ideas was to gather and publish family favorite dishes so the kids would have them written down if they wanted them.
 I debated whether to call these “heirloom” or “heritage” recipes, and I suppose either will do.
 But Merriam-Webster helped me decide.
 Here’s their definition:Continue reading “Heirloom recipes”

-The Queen and I are really just bit players in the burgeoning network of foodies and friends of eating.
+The Queen and I are really just bit players in the burgeoning network of foodies and friends of home cooking.
 But we’re sincere!
-As we go deeper into sources and tools and thinking about the world’s food system, we take baby steps toward a greater appreciation of the people, companies and organizations that help usContinue reading “Bought in or Sold out?
+As we go deeper into sources and tools and thinking about the world’s food system, we take baby steps toward a greater appreciation of the people, companies and organizations that help usContinue reading “Bought in or sold out?”

 Aye, there’s the rub!
 For anyone with Dad’s metabolism and penchant for rest rather than running, weight gain is an occupational hazard when it comes to cooking.
-So, after years of trying this and that diet and program, Mom and I are embarking on a 6-week team sport to see if we can lose some… Continue reading To Cook!
-Perchance to Lean…

 We hear all the time about how much of the food we eat is bad for us…but the food that’s recommended instead is boring or bland!
 Well, the heck with that.
 Let’s enjoy getting healthy!